sigstore/root-signing/playbooks/keyholders/NEW_SIGNER.md

 ## Ceremony Signing

 During the actual ceremony, you will need to renew the [setup](#setup-1) and perform a subset of the operations above.
-In particuar, you will only need to register and sign (you will not need to initialize the metadata yourself).
+In particular, you will only need to register and sign (you will not need to initialize the metadata yourself).

 ### Pre-requisites